Skip to main content

 3. Tools Configuration UI

-Purpose: Add and configure tools for Agents to perform actions like creating or searching records.
+Purpose: Add and configure tools for Agents to perform actions like creating or searching records, running automations, delegating to sub-agents, or connecting to external MCP services.
 How to Access:

 • From the Agent Configuration UI or Agent Profile Page, locate the tools section and click the “Add Tool” button or menu.